thradams/cake/manual.md

 <button onclick="Try(this)">try</button>

+> **Note** this is a very experimental feature

 ### 11.4 `#pragma dir`

 Adds a path to the list of directories searched for include files.
 This is the pragma used in `cakeconf.h` to declare system and project include directories.

 ```c
 #pragma dir "C:/Program Files (x86)/Windows Kits/10/include/10.0.22000.0/cppwinrt"